One-day camp will take place on April 24

 He then pursued a professional career overseas in Europe where he played for ADO Den Haag (The Netherlands), Lyngby BK (Denmark), Yeovil Town F.C.
 (England) and Falkirk F.C.
 (Scotland) during which time he was also a member of the U23 and full senior men's Canadian National teams.

-Wagenaar earned a degree in Business Administration in May of 2012 from Graceland University and possesses an NSCAA National Coaching diploma and NSCAA Level III Goalkeeping diploma.
+Wagenaar earned a degree in Business Administration in 2012 from Graceland University and his MBA from Louisiana Tech in 2015.
+He also possesses an NSCAA National Coaching diploma and NSCAA Level III Goalkeeping diploma.

 - Men's Sports

 - Academic Center

 - Archived News